LetMeByte/toml-config-example/README.md

 **You can download free content even without logging in, but you need a premium account to download premium content.**

+*The Crunchy-Labs Team does not endorse piracy, what you do with downloaded content is completely up to you!*

-Login using your account credentials:
+Authenticate using your account credentials:

 ```toml
 [auth]